tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * cpu.warning : Warning threshold in % of CPU usage (defaults to 70%)
     * cpu.critical: Critical threshold in % of CPU usage (defaults to 80%)
     * cpu.format  : Format string (defaults to '{:.01f}%')
+    * cpu.percpu  : If set to true, show each individual cpu (defaults to false)

 .. image:: ../screenshots/cpu.png